YufeiHu/Online-Accessment/Amazon/OA2/work-simulation/README.md

 2 - We can still hit the two week deadline without any changes by working harder and putting in overtime

+## Q4: Response to Ravi (2)
+Begin your investigation using the old error logs, but tell Ravi he will need to run the new logs if the old logs aren't useful

-## Q4: Response to Aaron and Jacob
+## Q5: Response to Aaron and Jacob (1)
 Can you tell me more about what you're talking about?

+## Q6: Response to Aaron and Jacob (2)
+You said we have an internal database of both digital and physical books.
+How did we get the physical book data if the Book Database API doesn't give it to us?

-## Q5: Response to Ravi
+## Q7: Response to Aaron and Jacob (3)
-Begin your investigation using the old error logs, but tell Ravi he will need to run the new logs if the old logs aren't useful

-## Q?
-Tell me more

-## Q?
-Internal bug
+I recommend you go with Jacob's solution.
+We should miss the deadline to build our own service and meet all the requirements.

-## Q?
+## Q8: Roadmap
-Service 3 is the problem, but I would like to see another report to confirm
+Since you know more about the programming language than anyone else, you revise the estimate for porting to Java.

+## Q9: Response to Nadia
+What were the internal test case results?

 ## Q10: Most likely cause of German language issue